Foreign Language in Elementary School (FLES)

 Below are some useful videos from YouTube, organized here for your convenience.

 If I have additional questions, who can I contact?

-You can contact Theresa Ulrich at Central Office at 630-534-7251 or by email at firstname.lastname@example.org.
+You can contact Dr. Theresa Ulrich at the Central Services Office at 630-534-7251 or by email at firstname.lastname@example.org.